In Memoriam: Pauline Oliveros

 During the 1960s, John Rockwell named her work Bye Bye Butterfly as one of the most significant of that decade.
 In the 1970s she represented the United States at the World’s Fair in Osaka, Japan; during the 1980s she was honored with a retrospective at the John F. Kennedy Center for the Performing Arts in Washington.
 The 1990s began with a letter of distinction from the American Music Center presented at Lincoln Center in New York, and in 2000 the 50th anniversary of her work was celebrated with the commissioning and performance of her Lunar Opera: Deep Listening ForTunes.
 In 2012, Oliveros was honored with the John Cage Award, which is made in recognition of outstanding achievement in the arts for work that reflects the spirit of composer John Cage and also the GigaHertz Preis from ZKM Karlsruhe for lifetime achievement in Electronic Music.

 Oliveros received the Resounding Vision Award for Life Time Achievement from Nameless Sound in Houston TX,in April 2007.
-She also received an honorary membership in the Society for American Music and an honorary Doctor of Music from Mills College, an honorary Doctor of Arts from DeMontfort University in the UK and the William Schuman award for lifetime achievement from Columbia University.
+She also received an honorary membership in the Society for American Music, honorary Doctorates of Music from Mills College and University College Cork (Ireland), an honorary Doctorate of Arts from DeMontfort University in the UK, and the William Schuman Award for lifetime achievement from Columbia University.